epfl-scitas/xdp/README.md

 Using the tokens mechanism xdp can read in the platform file for the compiler provided by the platform OS and then `replace` it in the stack file where needed.

+Using this technique xdp can install the same software stack in platforms having different specifications and arhitectures provided their differences have previously been identified in the platform file.
+Each system should provide it's own platform file.

 ## the stack file
 This is the main file where the packages to be installed are listed.
 Everything is done